 A senior manager noted how this ‘responsible autonomy' regime had advantages because remuneration was tied to the task, not time (Thompson, 1967):

 ‘Piece-rate workers …work on their own schedule and have flexible working hours….
 There is always a calculation going on in their mind. … when he completes the work of a certain amount in a day he may leave….
 They also have more absenteeism.
 For example, on Eid [a Muslim festival] they will leave for their hometown and come back when they have no money left.
 Before Eid, they are willing to work day and night.'
-(Director operations, male, 25 years total experience, 5 years tenure with the current firm)
+(Director of operations, male, 25 years total experience, 5 years tenure with the current firm)

 Work hours did not conform to regular factory time: arriving late and working late at night was common.
 If a job had excess workers, the contractor sent them to another site or divided work so no-one remained jobless.
 Sometimes tasks were assigned to a worker unskilled in an operation, which improved their skills across multiple operations - an incentive as it increased their earning potential and reduced daily wage fluctuations.
 Consequently, most workers saw themselves as ‘karigars’ [skilled craftsman].
 They had mobility power (Smith, 2016) as many had worked in the industry for a long time and had developed an extensive social network.
 They knew piece-rates and employment opportunities elsewhere and valued their liberty to change firms.
 They quickly complained if rates elsewhere were higher and would threaten to leave.
 This apparently precarious work arrangement was amenable to all parties, despite tensions common to internal contracting, e.g. controlling the workflow and increasing productivity (Clawson, 1980).
 It generated consent as workers perceived it as fair and they could control their destiny (Burawoy, 1979).